Part of Air

 About the indicator

-When wildfires burn trees and other plant material, they emit smoke, which is a complex mixture of gases and particles.
+When wildfires burn trees and other plant material they emit smoke, which is a complex mixture of gases and particles.
 The smoke is then transported over short and long distances, including across provincial and federal borders.
 Wildfire smoke can often impact large areas hundreds of square kilometres in size for extended periods of time (days or weeks).

 Wildfire smoke is a major contributor to poor air quality and can have far-reaching impacts on both the environment and human health.
 The smoke generated by a wildfire contains a mixture of pollutants, including particulate matter, carbon monoxide, nitrogen oxides, and volatile organic compounds (VOCs), which can be harmful when inhaled.

-This indicator provides information on wildfire prevalence (estimated area burned between 1990 and 2021) and wildfire smoke impacts on air quality (the number of days a long-term air quality monitoring station is impacted by wildfire smoke between 2015 and 2021).
+This indicator provides information on wildfire prevalence (estimated area burned between 1990 and 2023) and wildfire smoke impacts on air quality (the number of days a long-term air quality monitoring station is impacted by wildfire smoke between 2015 and 2023).

 Wildfire smoke facts

 • Wildfire season varies across different jurisdictions.
 In Alberta, the official wildfire season is set provincially and runs from March 1 to October 31.
-Due to Alberta experiencing warmer than normal temperatures and below average precipitation, wildfire season in 2024 was declared on February 20, 2024.

 • Other pollutants that are in, or created by, wildfire smoke include nitrogen dioxide (NO2), ozone (O3), sulphur dioxide (SO2), and polycyclic aromatic hydrocarbons (PAHs), among others.